-I stumbled across a basket of organic guavas which are in the height of their season at the Welnesss Warehouse last week.
-I am not the biggest fan of the guava, although I have to say I love their smell which is pungent and tropical, and reminds me of a far off Island somewhere that I would love to be on.
+I stumbled across a basket of organic guavas which are in the height of their season at the Wellness Warehouse last week.
+I am not the biggest fan of the guava, although I have to say I love their smell which is pungent and tropical and reminds me of a far off Island somewhere that I would love to be on.
+Guavas poached in syrup is my favourite way to eat them.

 I wanted to add an extra layer so settled on vanilla and star anise to ratchet the flavour up a notch.